Reason 5: Overusing OTC Nasal Decongestant Spray

 "People should aim for humidity levels of 40% to 50% in their homes, winter and summer," Edelman says.

 Sometimes, a cold can leave behind an unwelcome parting gift.
 When your airways are raw and irritated after a cold, it's easier for bacteria to invade.
 Bacteria can cause sinus infections, bronchitis, and pneumonia.
 If you have a fever or pain along with your lingering cough, a bacterial infection could be the reason.
 See your doctor, as you may need to take an antibiotic.

 Reason 8: Your Blood Pressure Medicine

-Do you take medicine for high blood pressure?
+Do you take an ACE inhibitor for high blood pressure?
 If so, that may be why your cough won't quit.
 About 1 out of 5 people who take ACE inhibitors develop a chronic, dry cough as a side effect.
-If you have this side effect, talk to your doctor.
+If you have this side effect, don't just stop taking it but do talk to your doctor.
 Another drug may work better for you.
 There are many available ACE inhibitors, including:

-If the generic name of your medicine ends with "pril," there's a good chance it's an ACE inhibitor.
+If the generic name of your medicine or any ingredient in your combination medicine ends with "pril," there's a good chance it's an ACE inhibitor.

-If your cough isn’t getting better after a week, call your doctor.
+If your cough is severe or isn’t getting better after a week, call your doctor.
 Together, you can find out what’s causing your cough and make sure you get the right treatment.